 Factors Contributing to the Massive Market Growth

-Among the factors contributing to the rapid growth in the space is the need for enhanced security measures, to which smart home devices seem to make a significant contribution.
+Among the factors contributing to the rapid growth in this space is the need for enhanced security measures, to which smart home devices make a significant contribution.

 Additionally, the devices hold the promise of better energy and operational efficiency, which also makes them a more popular alternative to traditional devices in some markets.

-Notably, smart speakers, as a consequence of their artificial intelligence features have the capability of augmenting, and in some cases replacing the functions of other devices like radio.
+Notably, smart speakers, as a consequence of their artificial intelligence features, have the capability of augmenting, and in some cases replacing the functions of other devices like radios.

-Therefore, in spite of challenges such as hesitance among certain populations such as elderly persons and high procurement costs, the trend is making big waves.
+Therefore, in spite of challenges like hesitance among the elderly and high procurement costs, the trend is making big waves.

 When it comes to the products, there are three major segments which include wireless, wired and hybrid protocols.
 Wireless products fall into categories such as Wi-Fi, ZigBee, Bluetooth, Enocean and Thread.